mca91/ITEWR_DC_Course/chapter1.md

 Have a look at the plot that showed up in the viewer to the right.
 Which of the OLS assumptions could be possibly violated?

 *** =instructions
-- Adventure
+- No perfect multicollinearity
-- Action
+- Homoskedasticity
-- Animation
+- Outlier are seldom
-- Comedy
+- Y is $\chi^2_10$ distributed

 *** =hint
 Have a look at the plot.
 Which color does the point with the lowest rating have?